-Just try to restrain yourself to ONE question at a time!
-Each group of students will be assigned a range of dates during which a) the selected question topic will be selected and approved by Isom, 2) the project completed, and 3) turned in via our specified course management system by the assigned due date.
-Each individual student will select a relevant question that occurs to them during lecture or their studies to delve into more extensively using review and journal articles.
-One thread will be followed and details will be uncovered and reported.
-The final projects will include a powerpoint file containing figures from the papers and figure captions, a word document providing the thought process as the question is addressed and explaining each figure shown, and pdfs of review/journal articles.
+Just try to restrain yourself to ONE.
+Each student will select an aspect of another student's MBD Lecture to delve into more extensively using review and journal articles.
+One thread will be followed and details will be uncovered and reported in a variety of ways including a written report, pdfs of review/journal articles, schematics/figures provided and explained in powerpoint.
 Since in biochemistry one rabbit hole inevitably leads to a seemingly infinite number of others, examples of questions generated during the investigation of the selected morsel should be provided.